 The water temperature gauge indicates the temperature of the cooling water circulating through your engine.
-When the temperature exceeds the recommended operating range for your engine immediately shut off your engine to prevent damage.
-Overheating is often caused by obstruction of your engine's water intake on the lower unit.
-Check the intake strainer on the engine first if you experience trouble.
+If temperatures exceed the recommended operating range - shut off your engine immediately to prevent damage.
+Overheating is caused by obstruction of your engine's water intake on the lower unit.
+Check the water intake strainer first if you experience trouble.